Anarchism in Poland: Anarchist movement during the partitions

 The pioneers of the Polish anarchist movement were the movement of Polish Brethren, active in the 16th century.
 It was one of the Protestant currents with a clearly anti-state, anti-war and communist attitude.
 Among the Brethren, there were representatives of commoners, bourgeoisie and nobility.
 They professed the principle of brotherhood of all people.
 They refused military and state service, condemned the death penalty, and rejected the possibility of having landed estates benefiting from the serfdom of peasants.

-The beginnings of the Polish anarchist movement can also be traced to the circles of the nineteenth-century radical democracy.
+The beginnings of the Polish anarchist movement can also be traced to the circles of the nineteenth century radical democracy.
 It leaned towards the idea of communal administration, and thus the self-government of communes, combining democratic freedom and equality with a strong moral bond.
 Joachim Lelewel, for example, referred to the rules of communal administration.
 The Polish Democratic Society also referred to this idea.
 The development of the theory of communal rule was influenced by contacts with European anarchism.
 Although Polish democrats were not too interested in Proudhon's works, the views of the Pan-Slavist Mikhail Bakunin were warmly received.
 Many Polish emigrants ended up in the Bakuninian Society of International Brothers.
 Polish supporters of anarchism tried to combine the traditions of the commune with new forms of action, like strikes.

-In 1864, the Polish Republican Center was established.
+In 1864 the Polish Republican Center was established.
 It was founded by Józef Hauke-Bosak, Ludwik Bulewski and Leon Zienkowicz.
 It was the Polish section of the Universal Republican Alliance, created by Giuseppe Mazzini.

 In each of the partitions, anarchism took a slightly different shape.
 In the fairly liberal Austrian Partition, where reformist tendencies prevailed, anarcho-syndicalism was the most popular among anarchists.
 The situation was different in the Russian Partition, where only a revolutionary struggle was possible.
 In the Prussian Partition, the socialist movement, and thus anarchism, could count on little support.

-Daniel Grinberg points out that the first Polish group known by name to refer to anarchism was the Polish Social-Revolutionary Society, operating in 1872 among Polish emigrants in Zurich.
+Daniel Grinberg points out that the first Polish group known by name to refer to anarchism was the Polish Social-Revolutionary Society, operating in 1872 among Polish emigrants in Zürich.
 Influenced by Bakunin, it adopted an anarchist agenda.
 However, when Józef Tokarzewicz joined the organization, he created a new program, the idea of the stateless nature of the future Polish society, present in the Bakuninist version, was abandoned.

 Another anarchist organization was Free Brethren.
 This group functioned in 1897 in Galicia, among teachers and junior high school students from Kraków.
 Its program, apart from anarchist ideas, also contained folk and national-democratic themes.
 The Free Brethren approved of individual terror.